Skip to main content

 When we first put this robotic pool cleaner to work last summer, we were immediately impressed with how quickly it cleaned a large pool.
 Within a few weeks, we were also impressed with how it had eliminated any need for manual cleaning.

 This Nautilus is strong enough to vacuum up debris and intelligent enough to map its cleaning path around a large swimming pool.
-The connected app allows you to start the cleanings remotely and schedule them regularly.
+The connected app lets you start cleanings remotely and schedule them regularly.

 The 60-foot power cord won’t tangle as it cleans up to a 50-foot pool, and its smart navigation system guides its cleaning so it works with any in-ground pool shape.

-The Nautilus CC Plus Wi-Fi is excellent at climbing walls, and even skims along the water line and turns corners with ease.
+The Nautilus CC Plus Wi-Fi is excellent at climbing walls and even skims along the waterline, turning corners with ease.
 Our only qualm with this robotic pool cleaner is that it can't clean pool steps, and will occasionally get stuck there if it tries to climb them.

 Read our full Dolphin Nautilus CC Plus Wi-Fi review.